 - Skills—Highlight the skills you used in this example.

-The STARS method is ideal for behavioural interview questions that start with:
+The STARS method is ideal for hypothetical and behavioural interview questions that start with:

 Choose examples with positive outcomes